Meet the Pastor

 Originally from North Carolina, Cuttino studied history and Russian at UNC-Chapel Hill as a Morehead Scholar.
 He served as a U.S. Peace Corps Volunteer in the country of Georgia, working with non-profits supporting homeless youth and refugees.
 He later returned to Georgia for his seminary internship with the Evangelical Lutheran Church in Georgia.

-A graduate of the Lutheran School of Theology at Chicago, Cuttino received the David H. C. Read Preacher/Scholar Award and has contributed to Sundays and Seasons: Preaching and the Day1 radio program.
-He is a vocal advocate for racial justice, LGBTQIA+ inclusion, and gun violence prevention, earning the 2023 Equality Award at the Gulf Coast Equality Fest.
+A graduate of the Lutheran School of Theology at Chicago, Cuttino received the national David H. C. Read Preacher/Scholar Award and has contributed to Sundays and Seasons: Preaching and the Day1 radio program.
+He is a vocal advocate for racial justice, LGBTQIA+ inclusion, and gun violence prevention, earning the 2023 Equality Award from Gulf Coast Equality.

-In 2021, he was commissioned as a chaplain in the U.S. Air Force Reserve, serving at Keesler Air Force Base, where he provides spiritual care to over 4,000 young adult service members.
+In 2021, he was commissioned as a chaplain in the U.S. Air Force Reserve, serving at Keesler Air Force Base.